mama-cailleach/double-double-stats-and-trouble/_posts/2025-08-21-all-seasons-part1.md

 | 🦵 LBW | 38 | 3.7% |
 | 🥸 Missing | 13 | 1.3% |

-<br><i>
-<br>Missing are wickets that weren't registered in the batting scorecards so mode of dismissal is unknown, But are counted in the final match score.
+<br><i>Missing are wickets that weren't registered in the batting scorecards so mode of dismissal is unknown, But are counted in the final match score.
 <br>This defo deserve it's own dive, I tried a quick investigation but then bowlers scorecards total also don't match, so is another hole to get sucked in...
 <br>Not very shocking news, but is probably to do with the source.
 For example: Match 38 vs Elite Development Squad.
 <br>Final score says they were 199/2 in 20 overs, the 2 wickets are credited to our bowlers in bowling scorecard.
 But then their batting scorecard only have one Bowled in it, everyone else Not Out.</i>